 “What ‘stuff’ have you got to take care of anyway?”
 I asked, changing the subject swiftly away from the image.

-“You,” he replied, “But not in a sexual way.
+“You,” he replied and then hastily added when I blushed even more, “But not in a sexual way.
 I just need to make sure we’re prepped for tonight.
 We need to make it plausible.”
-He added when I blushed even more.

 “Oh… okay… where are we going?”
-I asked, we were just walking randomly.
+I asked, when I realised we were just walking around randomly.

 “To yours, wherever that is.”
-He stopped in the pavement causing the person behind us to swear and swerve around us quickly.
+He stopped in the middle of the pavement causing the person behind us to swear and swerve around us quickly.

 “Oh, we gonna apparate there?” he asked, having the decency not to say anything.